Kowalski04/hello-world/readme.txt

-This is my first git commit for the "Git-it" tutorial
+This is my first git commit for the "Git-it" tutorial This is a test difference